Machine-Earning/augmented-population-based-training/README.md

 ### Exploitation (Truncation Selection)

-Every ~220 epochs, if a network is in the bottom 20%:
+Every ~5% of total epochs (configurable), if a network is in the bottom 20%:
 ```python
 if my_rank > 80th_percentile:
     top_performer = random.choice(top_20%)